-- More fish smoking demonstrations when organized will convince most of the fish processors to adopt the use of the Ahotor oven. - At Sekondi/Ngyeresia, more CEWEFIA's intervention activities when organized at the Essikado fishing harbor would yield the maximum results since most of the fishers from far and near converge there to do their fish business. - The problem of fish spoilage can be minimized if fish processors/mongers would adopt the use of either wooden/plastic crates or raffia/plastic baskets to store the fish at the landing sites before buying and sending it to be processed. - A lot of fish processors and fish mongers will participate fully in CEWEFIA's planned activities if it finds the need to provide them with soft loans since in every community the women crave for it.
+- 1. More fish smoking demonstrations when organized will convince most of the fish processors to adopt the use of the AHhotor oven. - 2.
+At Sekondi/Ngyeresia, more CEWEFIA's intervention activities when organized at the Essikado Fishing Harbor will yield the maximum results since most of the fishers from far and near converge there to do their fish business. - 3.
+The problem of fish spoilage can be minimized if fish processors/mongers adopt the use of either wooden/plastic crates or raffia/plastic baskets to store the fish at the landing sites before buying and sending it to be processed. - 4.
+A lot of fish processors and fish mongers will participate fully in CEWEFIA's planned activities if it finds the need to provide them with soft loans.